 Someone who wouldn’t make mistakes or feel uncertain.

-Someone who knew how to do practical things, like firing my agent.
+Someone who knew how to do practical things, like firing my agent and finding a new one.

 Someone who wasn’t self-conscious and scared.

-In the meantime I was just waiting, acting as though I wasn’t allowed, somehow, to even try.
+In the meantime I was just waiting, living as though I wasn’t allowed, somehow, to even try.

-I owe a lot to Satyavadita because he lit a fire under me.
+I owe a lot to Satyavadita because he lit a fire in me.

-Wobbily, in our cold kitchen, draped in a blanky covered in ducks, I swore that from now on no-one is more of an expert in my life than me.
+Wobbily, in the middle of the night, clutching a blanket covered in ducks, I swore that from now on no-one would be more of an expert on my life than me.

 I’d make money.
 I’d live the gorgeous, free-wheeling, creative life I wanted.
 And I’d help other artists do those things too.